 Introduction

 As Spring 2011 approached I found myself looking for something to do during the summer which didn’t involve working or camping beneath a local underpass.
 One of my sisters suggested that I thru hike the Appalachian Trail (AT).
-I wasn’t exactly sure what that entailed, so I did some research (I found http://www.whiteblaze.net/ to have useful information).
-The AT is a popular long-distance hiking trail which extends about 2,181 miles from Springer Mountain in Georgia to Mt.
+I wasn’t exactly sure what that entailed, so I did some research (I found https://www.whiteblaze.net/ to have useful information).
+The AT is a popular long-distance hiking trail which extends about 2,184 miles from Springer Mountain in Georgia to Mt.
 Katahdin in Maine.
 Thru hiking, loosely defined, means hiking the entire trail length in one year.
-It takes an average thru hiker 5 to 7 months to complete
+It takes an average thru hiker 5 to 7 months to complete.
+I’d never done any backpacking before, but it sounded fun to me.

 Because of schedule constraints, I decided I might not be able to complete the typical northbound thru hike before Baxter State Park in Maine closed for the winter.
-Instead, I began planning what is called a “Flip-flop,” starting midway in the trail (I started in Harper’s Ferry at the WV-MD border) and walking to the northern terminus, then flipping back to my starting point and walking to the southern terminus.
+Instead, I began planning what is called a “Flip-flop,” starting midway in the trail (I started in Harpers Ferry at the WV-MD border) and walking to the northern terminus, then flipping back to my starting point and walking to the southern terminus.

 The Louis C. Burkhardt Memorial Hike